The 411 on Fat

 Posted on July 6, 2018

 Yes, fat.
-While there are stem cells found in other tissues and areas of the body, they are not as abundant as the number of stem cells found in fat.
+While there are personal cells found in other tissues and areas of the body, they are not as abundant as the number of cells found in fat.

-Fat stem cells are also easier to access than those found in other areas.
-Instead of invasive procedures, fat stem cells are harvested through minimally invasive liposuction.
+Personal cells from fat are also easier to access than those found in other areas.
+Instead of invasive procedures, personal cells are harvested through minimally invasive liposuction.
 They are most frequently collected from body areas such as the thigh, lower back and abdomen.

-The combination of quantity of fat stem cells and their easy accessibility means increased healing benefits and less pain for patients.
+The quantity of personal cells and their easy accessibility means increased healing benefits and less pain for patients.

 Once Harvested, Then What Happens?

-Once Dr. Singer removes your fat stem cells, they are spun and separated from blood and other tissue.
+Once your personal cells are removed, they are spun and separated from blood and other tissue.
 After this step, they are deployed back into your body typically through an IV or an injection.

 Yes, that’s right.
-You get your fat stem cells back.
+You get your cells back.
 Once returned to you, the cells begin to go to work to heal damaged tissues.

 How Do They Know Where to Go?